 I am certain you remember that famous scene from the Titanic where Rose is standing in the ship’s bow with open arms in Jack’s arms.
 It was “the” scene of the movie I think.
 What does having our arms wide open mean?
 I meditated on that subject during a short trip to South Padre Island, Texas.
 Our campsite was right across the street from the “Cristo de los Pescadores,” (Christ of Fishermen); an Italian sculpture donated by the family of two fishermen who died tragically during a fishing expedition.
-The Christ has his arms wide open, under the sunlight like the Creed song’s lyrics.
+The Christ has his arms wide open, under the sunlight like the Christian rock band Creed song lyrics.
 It is a beautiful sculpture.

 It takes some confidence and faith to open your arms like Rose just try it and you will see.
 It exposes our chests in complete trust for whatever comes our way.
 It sort of feels like losing our imaginary shield; like going to war with no protection and pure faith and trust in ourselves.
 To me that is beyond hard.
 Having the courage to do so is important and I want to give it a shot.

 “It takes courage being a painter.
 I always feel like I walked on the edge of a knife,” said Georgia O’Keeffe.
 As an artist, I admire her work, but it is her strength and determination that made her the artist and person she was.
 This feeling applies especially to women in all professions not just artists.
 To walk on the edge of a knife AND with arms wide open is a real challenge.
 Can I do it? not really sure, but will certainly give it a shot!
 I have to start with removing the option to close my arms like the shrimp boats.
-Let life hit me in the chest as much as it wants I will keep the faith.
+Let life hit me in the chest as much as it wants – I will keep the faith.
 When it comes to sea life I’m more like an oyster or a clam; isolated and afraid.

 The COVID-19 crisis we are experiencing supports my cloistered life, but God always manages to send me messages to keep the faith and live life with arms wide open.
 He has been doing this for a long time and I still don’t really get it.
 This time his message was packaged in sunny days by the sea watching the boats go by.
-He tends to coddle that way.
+He tends to coddle us that way.